 - Compose your email message and send it with GMass.

-Have your contacts listed out in a spreadsheet?
+Do you keep all of your contacts listed on a spreadsheet?

 Click here for a detailed guide on how to build a group in GMass using a CSV file.

-Why You Should Be Using GMass For Sending Emails
+Why You Should Be Using GMass to Send Emails

 1. Easy Email Scheduling

 GMass lets you schedule your emails in advance to plan your group emails better.
-As the tool automatically sends these emails out, you won’t have to be online at the time of sending.
+As the tool sends your emails out automatically, you won’t have to be online at the time of sending.

 Simply compose the email and schedule it for a later time.
-When the time arrives, GMass automatically sends the email for you.
+When that time arrives, GMass automatically sends the email for you.

 Change of schedule?